 Other Ways to Get Vaccinated

 Doctors offices, retail shops, pharmacies and local public health agencies all offer routine recommended vaccines–some at no or low-cost.

 Need a COVID-19 Vaccine?

-COVID-19 vaccines are currently available for anyone 5 years and older.
+COVID-19 vaccines are currently available for anyone 6 months and older.
 There are many different opportunities to get vaccinated across Colorado.
 The Colorado Department of Public Health and Environment website can help you locate a vaccine provider in your area.
-The Colorado Vaccine Equity Taskforce is also compiling a list of community-based clinics happening by county each week.